y-scope/yscope-log-viewer/docs/src/dev-guide/building-getting-started.md

 ### MIME Types

-The server should be configured to serve WebAssembly (`.wasm`) files with the correct MIME type.
+The server should be configured to serve WebAssembly (`.wasm`) files with MIME type `application/wasm`.

 :::{warning}
 Failing to do so can cause the Emscripten-generated JavaScript wrapper to make